Elisabeth Lawrence is a contemporary Australian artist.

 She studied at Brisbane Institute of Art as well as undertaking partial studies in Architecture and Fine Arts at the Northern Territory University in Darwin.
 She graduated with a Diploma of teaching from the Brisbane College of Advanced Education and has undertaken a partial degree in Bachelor of Surveying at the University of Queensland.

 Her artworks represent the local suburbia and its surrounds using slight metaphysical methods.
 She uses exaggerated classical architecture, unusual perspective and incongruous objects to represent who we are, our society, and simply our way of life.
+Many of her pieces also represent animals in surrealist settings to metaphorically portray the passage of life.

 Artists that have had a major influence on Elisabeth’s technique with light, colour and form include Russell Drysdale, Jeffrey Smart and Edward Hopper.